reds1n1gam1/random/README.md

 - [x] Add buttom to generate color not only on loading
 - [x] Add styles for entrance page
 - [x] Add custom font styles
+- [x] Add copy to clipboard on click
 - [ ] Add test for service

 ## Goot to have